go-xlan/sui-go-guide/README.md

 Environment config not found for [Some("devnet")], add new environment config using the `sui client new-env` command.
 ```

-You can skip this step and switch directly to the Testnet:
+You can skip this step and switch to the Testnet:

 ```bash
 sui client switch --env testnet